omiranda/polyneuro_risk_score/docs/detailed_description.md

 Path to output folder to save the results.
 If not provided, it will make in the current path a new folder named output_fconn_anovan
 #### **options**
 #### **model**
+This is an optional input but it is highly recomended to use it.
+If used, it will ignore the data provided in the [*group_Design_Table*](#4-groupdesigntable) Here you can explicitly define the model to be used in the BWAS.
+Model must be defined using [Wilkinson notation](https://www.mathworks.com/help/stats/wilkinson-notation.html).
+If you used, the model will adopt the form `outcome~brain_feature+...1`, where **outcome** and **brain_feature** are reserved words that are used to define the behavioral outcome to be predicted as a function of the imaging data, respectively.
+Include "1" if you want to include the intercept in the model.
+YOu can also add covariates that are defined in the *demographics_table*.

+- Example 1: `outcome~brain_feature`.
+Here you are only predicting the variable defined as outcome as a function of the imaging data.
+- Example 2: `outcome~brain_feature+FoG+Age_at_session+MDS_UPDRSIII_score+1`.
+Same as before but controling for `FoG`, `Age_at_session`, and `MDS_UPDRSIII_score`.
+The model also includes intercept.